jetperch/pyjoulescope/README.md

 Welcome to Joulescope™!
 Joulescope is an affordable, precision DC energy analyzer that enables you to build better products.
-Joulescope™ accurately and simultaneously measures the voltage and current supplied to your target device, and it then computes power and energy.
+Joulescope accurately and simultaneously measures the voltage and current supplied to your target device, and it then computes power and energy.
 For more information on Joulescope, see [www.joulescope.com](https://www.joulescope.com).